-All of the homes are available as a ranch, one-and-a-half story, or twostory models.
-Each has, connected to it, a rear-entry, oversized, two-car garage.
-The price range is \$330,000 to \$350,000.
-And the interior space varies between 2,486 to 2,982 square feet.
-Lush professional landscaping adds to the luxury of each home within the development.
-"We're eager for prospective homeowners to enjoy vacation living yearround, with all exterior maintenance provided," added Katie O'Keefe.
+"It's an amenity that complements the feel and luxury of the 39 detached condominiums at Bishopsgate," said Katie O'Keefe.
+All of the homes are available as a ranch, one-and-a-half story or two-story models.
+Each has connected to it; a rear-entry, oversized, two-car garage.
+The price range is \$330,000 to \$350,000, and the interior space varies between 2,486 to 2,982 square feet.

-Inspired by homebuyer interest in radiant heat, Terry O'Keefe has just broken ground on two new, Columbus-area condo developments that will also be radiantly-heated.
+Inspired by homebuyer interest in radiant heat, Terry O'Keefe recently broke ground on two new, Columbus-area condo developments that will also be exclusively radiantly-heated.

 O'Keefe describes his interest in radiant heat as something of a conversion.
 "It's time that more people learn about it, and to discover the incredible comfort it offers," he concluded.
-HN
+"As a developer, I'm delighted to have 'found' it.
+Once I did, and set a path to offer it to homeowners, I knew it would be something that they would eagerly pay a little extra for."